Grandi's series: Nonrigorous methods

 In fact, both of these statements can be made precise and formally proven, but only using well-defined mathematical concepts that arose in the 19th century.
-After the late 17th-century introduction of calculus in Europe, but before the advent of modern rigor, the tension between these answers fueled what has been characterized as an "endless" and "violent" dispute between mathematicians.
+After the late 17th-century introduction of calculus in Europe, but before the advent of modern rigour, the tension between these answers fueled what has been characterized as an "endless" and "violent" dispute between mathematicians.